Adroiti/docs-for-code-review-tools/RuboCop/Naming-AsciiIdentifiers.md

 ## Description

-This cop checks for non-ascii characters in identifier names.
+This rule checks for non-ascii characters in identifier names.

 ## Further Reading